Showing posts with label 1960s. Show all posts

 Another Casa del Sol resident having a shitty day is “second-rate fighter” Marty Romero, a.k.a.
 Marty the Wonder Boy.
 When he’s not in the ring, Marty spends his days sexually harassing all the women in the building, including plump matron Mrs. Katz.
 Even his own mother can’t stand him.
 Finally sick of Marty’s shit—and taking care of Marty’s neglected wife Alicia and son Pepe —Mama Romero informs her son during one of his visits that he won’t be leaving alone; he’ll be taking Alicia and Pepe with him.
 And if he doesn’t?
 Well, maybe the boxing commission would be interested in hearing about how Marty threw his last fight.
 Then, just to make it clear she’s out of fucks to give, Mama Romero tells her son she wished she’d aborted him (“A goose quill I should have used before I brought such a son into the world.”)

 As the book progresses, Eva falls apart, Dr. Gam falls for Eva, and Marty flips the fuck out.
 But while the bulk of L.A.
 46 revolves around Eva, Dr. Gam and Marty, there are a host of other characters residing at Casa del Sol, far too many to be developed properly in a 250-page book.
 Those other characters include Lili Marlene, a one-time child star now earning a living as a stripper; Ernie Katz, a retiree whose business in New York didn’t always operate within the law; Colette, a high-priced call girl; has-been film director Mike Melkha, who spends his days drinking on the lanai and blaming his flops on a public too dumb to understand his work (sounds familiar); and Grace Arness, a model who, per the back cover copy, “pursued a strange kind of love.”
-Only Ruby Morgan, a rebellious teenager (exempted from the apartment complex's no child policy, evidently) living with—and desperately trying to get away from—her older sister and brother-in-law, gets a full-fledged story arc.
+Only the rebellious teenager Ruby Morgan, who, evidently exempted from the apartment complex's no child policy, lives with—and is desperately trying to get away from—her older sister and brother-in-law, gets a full-fledged story arc.

 A Banker Going Down on Mama and